The best hotels in Balearic Islands

 September is when the prices drop 20-30% but the weather stays excellent.
 October is even better.
 We've seen identical rooms at Hotel Formentor go from $380/night in August to $195/night in October.
 Same view, same breakfast, same sea.
 The smart money books autumn.

-Balearic Islands's best neighborhoods
+Balearic Islands's best hotel regions

 Mallorca gets the most attention and for good reason: it has the deepest range, from Palma's Old Town boutiques to the clifftop grandeur of Cap de Formentor.
 But don't sleep on Menorca. quieter, cheaper, and honestly better for anyone who hates crowds.